oscarpeters/ColorE-ink-converter/README.md

 ![Alt Text](https://github.com/oscarpeters/ColorE-ink-converter/blob/main/Lena(converter)gif.gif)

+The image is resized and white stripes are added to get the aspect ratio right.
+Dithering is added because of the 7 colors which the display can produce.

 ## Inspirated by [CNlohr](https://github.com/cnlohr/ "CNLohr") YouTube video.

 Watching his [YouTube Video](https://www.youtube.com/watch?v=YawP9RjPcJA&t=248s "YouTube") gave me the spirit to make a display like his, but would not spent much time